mokyen/okyensourcesoftware/invariance.md

 ## So Why Do Invariants Matter?

 [DMI](dmi.md) uses invariance as one of the key heuristics when determining if a class, a struct, or a free function should be implemented based on [C.2](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c2-use-class-if-the-class-has-an-invariant-use-struct-if-the-data-members-can-vary-independently) from the Guidelines.
+In that blog, I discuss more about applying invariance in the Decision Making Isolation philosophy.

 ## Complete Cpp Core Guideline on Invariance